 The adults are active from April to December, with their activity closely linked to rainfall.
 The population reaches its peak in June, with an average population of 8.40/20 trees.
 These findings align with the observations made by Kumar [13].

-3. Dipteran Pests;
+3. Dipteran Pests:

-3.1 Fruit Flies (Bactrocera dorsalis and Zeugodacus cucurbitae)
+3.1 Fruit Flies (Bactrocera dorsalis and Zeugodacus cucurbitae):

 B. dorsalis populations were significantly higher than Z. cucurbitae, with a peak in August (487 flies/trap).